i-love-flamingo/flamingo-commerce-contrib/cart/redis/Readme.md

 This module offers an implementation of the `CartStorage` interface using Redis.

-By adding this module the default `InMemoryStorage` binding is automatically overwritten and a running Redis is expected.
+Note that by adding this module the default `InMemoryStorage` binding is overwritten and a running Redis is expected.
+This can be disabled again via a configuration flag.

 ## Usage